 Somewhere along the line, her manager must have set the precedent that she doesn’t follow through on what she says she will—leaving her to conclude that it was not a real issue.

-I know I’m talking about a fellow manager in this case, but the same is true for you.
-If you don’t articulate the consequences and if, on top of it, you are the type of person that is wobbly on follow-through, then no one will believe you when you say things need to get done.
+You see, if you don’t articulate the consequences and, on top of it, you are the type of person who is wobbly on results, then no one will believe you when you say things need to get done.

 The final piece on how-to-hold-eployees-accountable-puzzle is commitment, which involves gaining the buy-in and dedication of your team members to uphold accountability.

-Remember, just because you told a team member to do something doesn’t mean they will if you have not solicited their commitment.
+Remember, just because you told a team member to do something doesn’t mean they will if you have not asked for their commitment.
 In fact, without their commitment, it becomes easier for them to say things like, “Well, I didn’t know, or I didn’t understand.”

-You must commit to doing what you say you will, whether providing them the support they need or holding them to their word.
-What works best is leading by example, demonstrating your commitment to accountability, and inspiring others to follow.
-So do what you say you will, whether providing them the support they need or holding them to their word.
+You must commit to doing what you say you will, whether providing them with the support they need or holding them to their word.
+In my experience, what works best is leading by example, demonstrating your commitment to accountability, and inspiring others to follow.
+So do what you say you will, whether providing them with the support they need or holding them to their word.

-In summary, following this four-piece puzzle can help you create a culture of accountability in your management approach.
-Don’t forget that building accountability takes time and consistent effort, but productivity, engagement, and results are well worth the benefits.
+All this is to say: Take one step at a time.
+Follow this four-piece puzzle to create a culture of accountability in your management approach.
+Don’t forget that building accountability takes time and effort, but, as you see, the benefits of productivity, engagement, and results are so worth it!

 September 21, 2021